20-Year-Old Construction Worker Who Fell From a Defective Ladder.

 We proved at trial that the accident and resultant injuries left the plaintiff with permanent and significant limitations in the use and function of his neck and back.
 We also proved that the condition of his damaged teeth would require continuing dental care in the future.

-Joseph was able to minimize the defense attacks which were based upon the facts that the plaintiff had a prior motor vehicle accident involving similar injuries less than three years prior to his construction accident, and that the plaintiff also had a subsequent motor vehicle accident just prior to trial when he was riding a motorcycle.
+The firm was able to minimize the defense attacks which were based upon the facts that the plaintiff had a prior motor vehicle accident involving similar injuries less than three years prior to his construction accident, and that the plaintiff also had a subsequent motor vehicle accident just prior to trial when he was riding a motorcycle.

 The plaintiff was awarded $100,000 for his past pain and suffering, $100,000 for his future pain and suffering, with additional compensation awarded for his future medical costs.
 The verdict was more than double the amount which the defendant had offered in settlement of the claim during the course of the trial.